harikayedidi/vetpatient/README.md

 Name - must be no longer than 35 characters; value is required, Address, City, State, Zip - should be at most 5 digits, School Received Degree From, Years in Practice - must be value between 1-100

 2. As the receptionist of the veterinary practice, I should be able to schedule an appointment for a customer's pet with a specific veterinary doctor.
-The appointment should contain the following information
+The appointment should contain the following information--

 Date of Visit - date cannot be in the past; value is required, Pet - required, Customer -required, Requires Reminder of Appointment, Reason for Visit - required